ysameh/Workshop/README.md

    You can either download the script or clone it from your repository.

 2. **Add the encrypted file to the directory**:
-   Make sure to add the decryption key in the script
+   Make sure to add the decryption key in the script.

 3. **Make the script executable**:
    ```bash